TWUOnline/ldrs664/_pages/unit-2.md

 Introduction
 …
 ```
 Optional to have a separate Introduction and Instructions section or to combine them.
 The important thing is to introduce the activity, answer questions students may have, and relate the activities to the topics or assessments.
 ```

 Instructions
 View the following resources about …

 ```
 Below I’ve listed some examples of learning activities.
-They should always have a short introduction & Instructions, as well as some way to synthesize/reflect on the information presented (ex.
+They should always have a short introduction &amp; Instructions, as well as some way to synthesize/reflect on the information presented (ex.
 Questions to Consider)
 There can be just one activity per topic, or have a couple at the end of the unit.
 Options for the first activity include an ice-breaker, or type of sharing/reflective activity that connects their past experiences to course content.
 ```